 Trust Student Loans.
 The trust student loans (including the initial trust student loans, any additional trust student loans and any addon consolidation loans) are education loans to students and parents of students made under the Federal Family Education Loan Program, known as the FFELP.
-All of the trust student loans are consolidation loans.
+All of the trust student loans will be consolidation loans.

-Consolidation loans are used to combine the borrower's obligations under various federally authorized student loan programs into a single loan.
+Consolidation loans are used to combine a borrower's or borrowers' obligations under various federally authorized student loan programs into a single loan.

 Initial Trust Student Loans.
-The initial trust student loans have been selected from the student loans owned by SLM ECFC or VG Funding (or acquired by the related seller from one or more of their affiliates), based on the criteria established by the depositor, as described in this prospectus supplement and the prospectus.
+The initial trust student loans have been selected from student loans owned by SLM ECFC or VG Funding, or their affiliates, based on the criteria established by the depositor, as described in this prospectus supplement and the prospectus.